-As an example of how the lack of transparency affects companies in different areas of the licensing process, one company noted that they were asked by a local tax bureau to bring proper documentation to complete their tax filing, but were not given a complete list of materials needed to complete the filing.
-Because of that oversight, a government representative was forced to meet with the company representative more than five times in a three-week period.
-Each time the official checked their paperwork and found something new missing.
-The lack of clear process demanded extensive company time, while also wasting a substantial amount of government time.
+As an example of how the lack of transparency affects companies in different areas of the licensing process, one company noted that they were asked by a local tax bureau to bring proper documentation to complete their tax filing, but were not given a complete list of necessary materials.
+Because of that oversight, a government representative was required to meet with the company representative at least five times in a three-week period.
+Each time, the official checked their paperwork and declared something new missing.
+The lack of clear process demanded extensive company and government time.

 In another example, a company seeking to expand its production in China informed the local branch of the General Administration of Quality Supervision, Inspection and Quarantine that the company needed to import a specific piece of machinery from the United States.
 The agency required the company to provide a machine production invoice that had been reviewed and verified by the Chinese embassy in the United States.
-Though the company had previously undergone the application process in other locations in China, this was the first time such verification was required.
+Though the company had undergone the application process in other locations in China, this was the first time such verification was required.